a story from the heart and beyond

 James then went on to read about Lottie Collins,

 who`s back from America and her great song,

-It`s a major hit now since the Tivoli in London where she would launch into the skirt dance.
+It`s a major hit now since the Tivoli in London where she launches into the skirt dance.
 Her legs flashing in high-kicking Can-Can style steps, revealing her stockings held up by sparkling suspenders.

-Master James said this always sent the audience wild.
-I should think it did and probably left poor Lottie exhausted.
+Master James said this always sends the audience wild.
+I should think it does and probably leaves poor Lottie exhausted.
 I`d say.
 Exciting though !

 I do like the song ‘Tar-ra-ra-boom-der-ay’, I have to say.
 Lots of energy to it and energy creates energy.